Apagafuegos/Synapse/docs/MCP_CLIENT_INTEGRATION.md

 Initialize a project and test analysis:

 ```
-1. Initialize LogLens in /path/to/my-project
+1. Initialize Synapse in /path/to/my-project
 2. Analyze the log file at /path/to/my-project/logs/app.log
 3. Show me the results
 ```